Melykuti/COVID-19/README.md

 `no. of currently infected = no. of cases - no. of deaths - no. of recovered.`

 The analysis is founded on the assumption that the growth of this number is exponential.
-Then I take the base 2 logarithm of this time series for a selected country, and fit a straight line to the last 14 days of data with _ordinary least squares (OLS)_.
-(If there is a day in this period when the number of patients was zero, then the program crashes.)
-If the growth is exponential or thereabouts, then this should fit quite well and the slope of this line will tell us the rate of growth.
+Then I take the base 2 logarithm of this time series for a selected country, and fit a straight line to the last 4-14 days of data with _ordinary least squares (OLS)_.
+If the growth is exponential or thereabouts, then this should fit quite well and the slope of this line will tell us the growth rate.
+The length of this time window is optimised to provide the best linear fit.

 From this slope I compute: